matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.20.09 Starting a System - build slide](Components/00.20.09.jpg)

-When it gets to a component that has dependencies, like customers in this example, it's going to first associate its dependencies into it.
-Remember, records or maps, whichever these are, I can just assoc onto them, and I've declared that customers needs DB and email, so I'm going to assoc DB and email from the system into customers.
+When it gets to a component that has dependencies, like Customers in this example, it's going to first associate its dependencies into it.
+Remember, records or maps, whichever these are, I can just assoc onto them, and I've declared that customers needs DB and Email, so I'm going to assoc DB and Email from the system into Customers.

 ![00.20.35 Starting a System - build slide](Components/00.20.35.jpg)

-And once I've done that, then I can start customers, so I know that by the time I call component start on customers, DB and email have already been started and they've been assoced into customers.
+And once I've done that, then I can start Customers, so I know that by the time I call component start on Customers, DB and Email have already been started and they've been assoced into Customers.

 ![00.20.50 Starting a System - build slide](Components/00.20.50.jpg)